aimeexxstuart/coding-work/README.md

 This project taught me how to program a clock which I have never done before.
 It was a learning process to create a clock that displayed both 12 and 24 hours.
 #How did you make this program maintainable, readable, and adaptable?
 I used the correct amount of spacing and some in-line comments so reading it would be easier.
-I tried to make it adaptable by creating my program small and to the point, it can be easily adaptable.
+I tried to make it adaptable by creating my program small and to the point, it can adapt to any clock.